zoehwright/battery_characterisation_tool/README.md

-# How to use Echem Plotter
+# How to use the Battery Characterisation Tool

 ## Get Started